Empiree/DeftSharp.Windows.Input/README.md

 * Subscription to key presses, combinations and sequences on the keyboard
 * Subscription to mouse events and obtaining information on its coordinates
+* Pressing buttons or combinations from code
 * Prohibit pressing any button
-* Pressing buttons from code
 * Changing buttons binding
+* Custom interceptors
 * Various useful classes such as NumpadListener